 We document the annual environmental impacts of our tire factories and report them to the local authorities as required in each country.
 We record feedback to the company's own register, KETO, and take the necessary corrective actions.

-Our factories’ environmental experts in Finland, US, and Russia are responsible for these records.
+Our factories’ environmental experts in Finland and the US are responsible for these records.
 The purpose of this practice is to collect the feedback on the status of our environmental aspects and consider our stakeholders’ related requests and opinions.

 We have taken a two-tiered approach to the management of environmental complaint procedures.
 If the complaint is minor in the scope of Nokian Tyres’ production, an environmental expert can handle it independently and/ or the manager decides on the necessary course of action.

-In case of a larger event, the decision to escalate the matter is taken in Nokia, Finland by Vice President, Quality & Sustainability and in Vsevolozhsk, Russia, by the Production Director and in Dayton, US, the Plant Manager, and then, if necessary, by the line management.
+In case of a larger event, the decision to escalate the matter is taken in Nokia, Finland by Vice President, Quality & Sustainability and in Dayton, US, the Plant Manager, and then, if necessary, by the line management.

 In its decision-making and administration, Nokian Tyres adheres to the Finnish Limited Liability Companies Act, the Finnish Securities Markets Act and the rules issued by Nasdaq Helsinki Ltd, Nokian Tyres’ Articles of Association, and the Finnish Corporate Governance Code 2020 for listed companies.
 Nokian Tyres complies with the code without exceptions.
 The code is published here.